ePrivacy and GPDR Cookie Consent by Cookie Consent Could a flat wraparound extension be for you?

 Quick summary

-A flat wraparound extension can cost between £90,000 and £130,000, typically for a space of around 20 to 40 square metres, depending on location, materials, and contractors.
-It’s mainly suitable for ground floor flats with garden access and room on the sides and back, but you’ll need permission from freeholders if you don’t own the entire building.
+A flat wraparound extension typically costs between £90,000 and £130,000, depending on size, location, and materials, and usually takes several months to complete.
+It’s suitable for ground floor flats with space to the sides and back, especially if there’s garden or alleyway access, but you’ll need to get the appropriate permissions first.

 Wraparound extensions, or L-shaped extensions, have been a popular choice for houses with the available space to move into for a long while now.
 This type of extension is now beginning to gain popularity in flats – particularly when it comes to city centres where extra square metres come at a premium.
 We explore what a flat wraparound extension is and whether it could be a good option for increasing the size of your property.